 Queue system

-The Web SDK fires events whenever your position improves.
+The Web SDK fires events whenever the viewer’s position improves.
 Show a queue UI with the current position.

 AFK timeout